Milunas/kotlin-without-spring/README.md

 * Easy to implement endpoints & test HTTP layer
 * Way to inject dependencies into classes
+* Alternative for Spring repositories with easy saving
+* Easy to implement JWT authorization
 * Possibility of working with WebSockets
-* Easy to implement JWT authorization
-* Alternative for Spring repositories with easy saving & pagination
+* Handling environment variables
+* Possibility of run on container

 ### Alternative stack